peilinrao/parallel-computing-project-lake/README.md

 ## Schedule
 1st week: read paper, do more research about this problem, and plan our implementation
 2nd week: implement the sequential version and try to get the algorithm working
-3rd week: implement the naive parallel version, benchmark its performance. (submit it for intermediate checkpoint)
+3rd week: implement the naive parallel version, benchmark its performance.
+(Submit it for intermediate checkpoint)
 4th week: improve the parallel version of the program
-5th week: do analytics and write report
+5th week: perform analysis and write report